MMK21Hub/cheesecake-clicker/README.md

 # 🍰 Cheesecake clicker

-> A clicker game inspired by our favorite dessert
+> A clicker game inspired by our favourite dessert